Generally speaking, I would not recommend users inject CSS into their WordPress install, but instead,…

 TablePress provides you with an admin interface to create tables, with as many rows and columns as you would like.
-You can import existing CSV, HTML, JSON and Excel files to use as table data, and export your tables once you are done.
+You can import existing CSV, HTML, JSON and Excel files (including Excel calendar templates) to use as table data, and export your tables once you are done.
 You can also change the data using an advanced text editor and drag and drop functionality which comes very handy if it’s extracted with a tool like ScraperBox.

 TablePress also has settings to tweak the output of the tables, which are inserted into posts and pages using a simple shortcode.
 You can add your own Custom CSS and change the general look and functionality of tables to include sorting, search, and pagination.

 When you install and activate the plugin, you will see a new admin section labeled “TablePress.”
 If you go to TablePress -> Add New Table you can get started with your first table.
 Enter the table name and description into the text boxes provided.
 You will have the option to change these and set whether or not they should be shown later.
 From the number selector, select how many rows and columns you would like.
 Again, rows and columns can be added or deleted later.

 If you already have data laid out in a CSV, HTML, JSON or Excel file, you can also import this as a new table.
 Go to TablePress -> Import a Table to do so.
 First, select the source of your file.
 You can upload a new file, or chose an existing file with its URL or server path, or just copy and paste the data into a text area with “Manual Input.”
 Make sure you specify what type of file it is, and then select whether you want to take the data and “Add as new table,” “Replace existing table” or “Append rows to existing table.”
 If you chose the last option, simply select which table you want to add the data too, and it will be automatically added to the end.